 9. The allegations contained in Paragraph 9 contain legal conclusions as to venue, which do not require a response.
-To the extent a response is required, Defendants admit that venue for claims asserted by Plaintiffs Lyon and Hernandez-Trujillo, who are detained in Contra Costa County and Yuba County, respectively, is proper in the Northern District of California.
-Defendants deny venue for claims asserted by Plaintiff Astorga-Cervantes, who was previously detained in the Rio Cosumnes Correctional Facility in Sacramento County, California ("Sacramento facility") is proper in the Northern District of California; the Sacramento facility is located in the Eastern District of California.
+To the extent a response is required, Defendants admit that venue for claims asserted by Plaintiffs who are or were detained in Contra Costa County and Yuba County, is proper in the Northern District of California.
+Defendants deny that venue for claims asserted by Plaintiffs who are or were detained in the Rio Cosumnes Correctional Facility in Sacramento County, California ("Sacramento facility") is proper in the Northern District of California; the Sacramento facility is located in the Eastern District of California.